 He sees this as part of a strategy to enable further company growth long term – and paying out dividends means the company would have less internal capital growth.
 The company then becomes more valuable this way, as it is seen as more liquid, among other things, thus pushing the stock price up.
 When all things such as tax are considered, he says that ultimately investors gain more by selling off a small amount of stock – which is now valued much higher – than by having received dividends.

 Let’s say a company board approves a 5% stock dividend.
 In terms of this, existing investors are to receive an additional share of company stock for every 25 shares they own.
 Therefore, in this example, an investor who owns 100 shares in a company may receive four extra shares as a result of this stock dividend – but there is a caveat.
-This also means that the basket of available shares has increased by 5% due to the board’s decision, which dilutes the value of existing shares.
-Meanwhile, the total market value of those shares remains the same.
+This also means that the basket of available shares has increased by 5% whilst the total market value of the company remains the same.
+This results in the price of the stock being adjusted downwards to reflect the new number of shares.
 A stock dividend is similar to a stock split in this instance.

 When trying to pick the best stock dividends to add to your portfolio, should you look for ones currently paying out high dividends to their shareholders?
-Solely looking at dividends is not reliable, as this could indicate a number of things about the company:
+Solely looking at dividends is not reliable, and evaluating a company solely based on the dividend will provide unwanted outcomes.

 Also remember that a company may pay high dividends to its shareholders for a period and that this could later change.
 Companies often curtail the extent of payouts in adverse economic conditions or when they are going through tough internal periods.
 This is why you cannot really rely on consistent dividends on a permanent basis.
 Keeping this in mind also enhances your natural trading attributes.
 There are also instances in which a company is not undervalued despite paying great dividends.
 This is particularly true of corporations in certain industries, such as banks and utilities.
 They are often highly profitable with steady earnings and have been around for a long time, so they are not undervalued despite the fact that the high dividend yields keep on coming.
 Which brings us to our next section – dividend yields.